netdata/netdata/src/plugins/README.md

 - **plugin orchestrators** are external plugins that do not collect any data by themeselves.
    Instead they support data collection **modules** written in the language of the orchestrator.
-   Usually the orchestrator supports provides a higher level abstraction, making ideal for writing new data collection modules with the minimum possible of code.
+   Usually the orchestrator provides a higher level abstraction, making it ideal for writing new data collection modules with the minimum of code.

 ## Internal Plugins